GenesysGo/docs-shadow-cloud/learn/README.md

 Ultimately, Shadow Drive’s implementation of D.A.G.G.E.R. will produce a permissionless, trustless, decentralized distributed storage network that exists in perpetuity without needing to rely on the direct efforts of a centralized team to grow and expand.
 It will take time, as the path for open sourcing hardware infrastructure is different from that for software, but Shadow Drive’s final form will be one in which the community drives the direction, enhancements, and future of Shadow Drive.

+The current [design]() of Shadow Drive makes embedding storage into applications easy, robust, and natively integrated into the Solana blockchain.
+Use Shadow Drive to store your 800gb model weights, 100 TB training data and all the generated images your users generate via our [Python](SDK).
+Or maybe you just want to store your historical geyser plugin output and state, and any relevant program accounts and transactions.
+If your are building an application in need of back-end storage, secondary storage, or client-facing storage option then our robust [Javascript SDK]() has you covered.
+For all use cases, we are focused on making fast and reliable storage incredibly easy to build with.

 **[Start Building on Shadow Drive!]()**

 ## **Compute**